Goodville, Pennsylvania

 Goodville is an unincorporated community and census-designated place (CDP) in East Earl Township, Lancaster County, Pennsylvania, United States.
-As of the 2010 census, the population was 482.
+As of the 2020 census, the population was 399, down from 482 at the 2010 census.

 Geography

 Goodville is located along Pennsylvania Route 23 in northeastern Lancaster County, in the eastern part of East Earl Township.
 PA 23 leads northeast 6 mi to the Pennsylvania Turnpike at Morgantown, and southwest 18 mi to Lancaster, the county seat.

 According to the U.S. Census Bureau, the Goodville CDP has a total area of 4.0 sqkm, of which 6349 sqm, or 0.16%, are water.
 The community is in the watershed of the Conestoga River, a west-flowing tributary of the Susquehanna.